Penikese Island Team

-Her years of experience in both formal and informal science education as well as nine years of research experience in genetics, neuroscience, and marine biology have enabled her to be an effective and innovative science educator.
+Her years of experience in both formal and informal science education as well as nine years of research experience in the varying fields of genetics, neuroscience, and marine biology have enabled her to be an effective and innovative science educator.
 Kimberly taught Biology, Aquaculture, and AP Environmental Science at Tabor Academy in Marion, MA, where she also coached the sailing team.
-She also taught a course on Marine Science and Sustainability at the Martha's Vineyard Regional High School as part of her role as the Director of Sustainability for Sail Martha's Vineyard.
-More informally, Kimberly has taught Marine Biology at the Woods Hole Children's School of Science, Biological Illustration at the Falmouth Academy Summer Program, and K-6 environmental lessons with Habitat Kids on Martha's Vineyard.
+She taught a course on Marine Science and Sustainability at the Martha's Vineyard Regional High School as part of her role as the Director of Sustainability for Sail Martha's Vineyard.
+More informally, Kimberly has taught marine biology at the Woods Hole Children's School of Science, biological illustration at the Falmouth Academy Summer Program, and K-6 environmental lessons with Habitat Kids on Martha's Vineyard.

 Kimberly believes everyone learns best through direct experience and hands-on activities.
-While a true dinghy sailor at heart, Kimberly has spent time aboard larger sailing vessels such as the 95' research vessel Sorcerer II, sailing from Panama to Bermuda during their second global ocean sampling expedition, sequencing sea water to search for novel organisms and novel genes.
-She also spent two weeks aboard Sea Education Association's 134' SSV Corwith Cramer, studying ocean plastics, and a few weeks aboard Tabor Academy's 90' SSV Tabor Boy.
+In addition to doing lab based research at the University of California Santa Barbara, Brown University, and the Marine Biological Laboratory, Kimberly has spent time doing research at sea aboard larger sailing vessels.
+She sailed aboard the 95' research vessel Sorcerer II, sailing from Panama to Bermuda during their second global ocean sampling expedition, sequencing sea water to search for novel organisms and novel genes.
+She also spent two weeks aboard Sea Education Association's 134' SSV Corwith Cramer, studying ocean plastics.

-You can usually find Kimberly with her chocolate lab, Yanmar, and if they aren't on the water in her 15ft wooden tugboat or in the water swimming, they are both dreaming about it.
+Kimberly is a USCG 50-ton licensed captain, but her favorite powerboat is her 15' wooden tugboat.
+You can usually find Kimberly with her chocolate lab, Yanmar, and if they aren't on the water, they are likely both dreaming about it.